Clever/components/README.md

 | spellCheck (optional) | Bool | Turns on spelling/grammar check for input | false
 | value (optional) | Node | Value of input | None

-Note: use the `required` prop to add a "Required" input label on a required field and the `optional` prop to add an "Optional" input label on an optional field.
-By default, `required` and `optional` are both `false`, which means that no label is shown.

 **Usage Example**

 ```jsx